Asia

 After arriving in Japan, the JR Exchange Order will be exchanged for a Japan Rail Pass at the JR office.
 So pack it in your carry-on with your passport.

-When you arrive in Japan an immigration agent will adhere a tourist visa to your passport.
+When you arrive in Japan, an immigration agent will attach a tourist visa to your passport.
 This visa is good for sightseeing for three months in Japan.

 Step 3